 employment assistance specialists,

-regional program specialists (RPS) assigned to self-employment,
+regional specialists assigned to self-employment, and

-regional program support specialists (RPSS), and

 state program specialists assigned to specialized employment strategies.

 Additional resources and guidance may be obtained through any organizations listed in C-1102-10: Self-Employment Resources.

 All self-employment strategies require a business plan, regardless of whether the strategy is for an independent contractor or subcontractor or for a solely owned business.